 the first person i thought of was Gary Matthews - looking at his career numbers, his last year in Texas was heads and shoulders above every season before and after, but i guess it wasn't exactly epic.

-― oreo speed wiggum (The Cursed Return of the Dastardly Thermo Thinwall), Friday, 6 August 2010 19:43 (eight years ago) Permalink
+― oreo speed wiggum (The Cursed Return of the Dastardly Thermo Thinwall), Friday, 6 August 2010 19:43 (eleven years ago) link

 "I never really thought of Tudor's 1985 as an epic outlier season, he was a good pitcher during the entire 1980's."